libingyao/mcatCS/README.md

 # mcatCS
 This is the main source code of mcatCS, which provides a novel cross-matching scheme for multi-band astronomical catalogs.

 mcatCS contains two parts, grouped spatial index file generation and min-conflict data layout strategy.
-In the program of grouped spatial index file generation, a KD-tree data structure for every file will be built and transfer them into binary format files by Protobuf, then save generated files into disks.
-Through the program of min-conflict data layout strategy, the index file would be distributed in multiple servers.
-A command line-based query interface is provided to users.
-The scheme will take the coordinates entered by users as inputs, and return all data that matched with target in multi-band astronomical catalogs as the result.
-Our scheme is mainly used for individuals who wish to cross-match local catalogs on their personal computers.
+You need to have original catalogs, then extract celestial coordinate information (right ascension and declination) and the celestial line number in each catalog from the original catalog, run program Build Grouped Spatial Index File to generate index file. then, run program Query to search the objects that matched with the target.
+If you want to run it on multi-node environment, upload the package and the data on the working nodes of the avaliable computing infrastructure.

 ## Prerequisites

 This program has the following dependencies:
-  - cfitsio 3.3
   - Healpix_3.20
   - protobuf_2.6.1

 All of these dependencies can be found in main directory.

+## Installation

+Program: Build Grouped Spatial Index File
+1) ./configure [options]
+2) make
+3) ./BuildIndex

+Program: Query
+1) ./configure [options]
+2) make
+3) ./Query

+CONFIGURE PARAMETERS
+   --with-healpix-lib            Path to the HEALPix library (libhealpix_cxx.a) --with-healpix-include        Path to the HEALPix include (healpix_base.h ..)
+   --with-protobuf-lib           Path to the Protobuf library (libprotobuf.a) --with-protobuf-include       Path to the Protobuf include

 Suppose you already have catalogs in various band in your computers.
 After install all these software, you can run the program in /mcatCS/Grouped Spatial Index File Generation/GSIF_main.cpp.
 The function of 'Tree to Protobuf' is used to generate index file.
 Then you will get the index files, run the program in /mcatCS/Min-conflict Data Layout Strategy/min-conflict data layout.cpp to lay out the index files.